Combinatorial isoperimetric inequality for the free factor complex: Abstract

 \section{Abstract}

-We show that the free factor complex of the free group of rank $n \geq 3$ does not satisfy a $\cii$: that is, for every $N \geq 3$, there is a loop of length 4 in the free factor complex that only bounds discs containing at least $\mathrm{O(N)}$ triangles.
-To prove the result, we construct a coarsely Lipschitz function from the `upward link' of a free factor to $\mathbb{Z}$.
+We show that the free factor complex of the free group of rank $n \geq 4$ does not satisfy a $\cii$: that is, for every $N \in \N$, there is a loop $c_N$ of length 4 in the free factor complex such that the number of 2-simplices required to fill $c_N$ grows at least as a linear function of $N$.
+To prove the result, we construct a coarsely Lipschitz map from the `upward link' of a free factor to $\mathbb{Z}$.